 The John and Annie Ellicot Kennedy Bidwell Papers, 1844-1916, concern the Bidwell’s business dealings and everyday lives 1844 to 1916.
 The collection consists of letters, business papers, receipts, ephemera, newspapers, programs, photographs, and rare books.

-The Archives at Sutter’s Fort State Historic Park contains 1,800 photographs including images of early pioneers, California locations, and the Fort site.
+The Sutter’s Fort collection contains 1,800 photographs including images of early pioneers, California locations, and the Fort site.
 The images are indexed by the sitter’s or subject name.
 There is also a section of photographs featuring unidentified people.